amitthusay/amitthusay/README.md

 </div>

-# Amit Thusay
+Hi, I'm Amit

-I'm an electrical engineering undergraduate at Case Western Reserve University, focused on PCB design, digital systems, and analog IC design.
+I'm an electrical engineering undergraduate at Case Western Reserve University focused on PCB design, digital systems, and analog IC design.
 I spend much of my time working on research and engineering contracts.
+In my free time I love making neopolitan-style pizza, brewing espresso, and powerlifting.

+Feel free to shoot me an [email](mailto:amt272@case.edu) about anything!
+I'm also an independent electronics contractor, so feel free to reach out about special inquiries.

 ## My tools/hardware